bbelderbos/bbelderbos.github.io/_posts/2016-03-07-building-maintainable-software.md

 Without further ado, the guidelines.
 For each one I looked up some code and share what I learned:

-#### 1. Write short units of code: limit the length of methods and constructors
+#### 1. Write short units of code (Chapter 2)

-> Shorter units are easier to analyze, test, and reuse.
+> Shorter units (that is, methods and constructors) are easier to analyze, test, and reuse.

-Most of my refactoring falls into this code.
+Most of my refactoring falls into this guideline I think.
 The book prescribes a simple rule: methods of 15 lines or less.

-I think I get better at which explains why I find more recent code easier to maintain :)
+I think I get better at this which explains why I find more recent code easier to maintain :)

 Before: